Bayesian semiparametric modelling of phase-varying point processes: Random Bernstein polynomial-based registration of multiple point processes

-and we abuse notation by identifying a measure $\mu$ with its distribution function $F_\mu(t)=\mu\{[-\infty,t]\}$.
-Here $\Gamma(\mu,\nu)$ is the collection of functions $Q: [0, 1] \to [0, 1]$ such that $Q_{\#} \mu = \nu$.
+where $\Gamma(\mu,\nu)$ is the collection of functions $Q: [0, 1] \to [0, 1]$ such that $Q_{\#} \mu = \nu$.
 (If $\mu$ is not diffuse, then $\Gamma(\mu,\nu)$ may be empty and the definition of $d$ needs to be modified, but we will only have to deal with diffuse measures in the sequel.)
-The construction of our prior for the structural mean is motivated by the fact that the Wasserstein distance is shown to be the canonical metric for phase-varying point processes by \citet[][Section~3]{panaretos2016}.
 Since Fr\'echet averaging with respect to Wasserstein distance amounts to averaging of quantile functions \citep{agueh2011barycenters}, the prior on $F$ is induced from the prior on $\{{F}_1,\ldots,{F}_n\}$ as the probability law of